Loss-Tolerant Quantum Communication via Bosonic-GKP-Parity-Encoding: GKP-Parity-Encoding

 \section{GKP-Parity-Encoding}

 As discussed previously, amplification-based strategies for correcting photon loss are generally not optimal.
-In this section, we focus on Bell-state measurement (BSM) schemes, which have been shown to be optimal for loss correction, particularly in the context of long-distance quantum communication \cite{lee2018fundamental}.
+Previously ``tree" encodings have been investigated for quantum communication with GKP states \cite{fukui2021all}.
+In this section, we focus on Bell-state measurement (BSM) schemes with parity encoding, which have been shown to be optimal for loss correction, particularly in the context of long-distance quantum communication \cite{lee2018fundamental}.
 BSM schemes were initially developed for single-photon qubits and coherent-state qubits, employing a single 50:50 beam splitter (BS) and two photon-number detectors \cite{braunstein2005quantum}.
 These schemes were later extended to concatenated Bell-state measurements (CBSMs) for both single-photon and coherent-state qubits \cite{ralph2005loss, lee2018fundamental, lee2021loss}.
 In the following, we discuss the CBSM scheme applied to GKP qubits (More details in Appendix.\ref{More details on GKP-Parity-Encoding}).
 For GKP qubits, the Bell-state measurement can be implemented using a 50:50 beam splitter followed by homodyne detection.
 In addition, we employ a clipping procedure to keep the GKP states within domain and to discard measurement outcomes associated with unreliable syndrome information.
 The clipping method is discussed in detail in Section \ref{protocol-II}.

 The computational basis states of the ideal GKP qubit are given by

 Also, the complementary basis states $\ket{\pm}_{\text{GKP}} \equiv \frac{1}{\sqrt{2}} (\ket{\bar{0}}_{\text{GKP}} \pm \ket{\bar{1}}_{\text{GKP}})$ are given by